fabriciopirini/clojure-rest-api/README.md

 **Response**

 - `200 OK` on success
-- `400 Bad Request` if the position is invalid, empty or already taken or the simulation could not be updated on the simulation list
+- `400 Bad Request` if the position is invalid, empty or already taken
-- `404 Not Found` if the simulation was not found
+- `404 Not Found` if the simulation does not exists

 ```json
 {